-- Compare and select the best programming language for writing this tool in, taking into consideration scalability, speed, memory usage, our familiarity with the language, and other factors.
-Possible languages include Java, Python, C++, and Rust. - Investigate and compare the grammar specification languages in several parser generator tools. - Compare and select tools, libraries, or packages that may be useful in handling XML. - Compare and select a tool for building the GUI.
-GUI framework should have extensive customization and allow for cross-platform execution. (for example not having to install Python to run) - A "Hello world" example for the chosen programming language, which would consist of controlled speed measurements for graph traversal algorithms implemented within the language.
-Other benchmarks can be taken into consideration such as memory usage. - A "Hello World" example for choosing the GUI framework, which would consist of an example app implemented from a mockup to demonstrate the full features of the framework. - A "Hello World" example for the framework of text ingestion, which would consist of controlled benchmarks of ingestion and an example of handling encoding errors within the file. - Based on the investigation described above, develop a design pattern for the structure of the defined grammar file. - Research existing algorithms for parsing a file given grammar eg: LALR, LR, and LL algorithms.
+- A "Hello World" example for the framework of text ingestion, including benchmarks for ingestion and an example of handling errors within the file. - Based on the investigation described above, develop a design pattern for the structure of the defined grammar file. - Research existing algorithms for parsing a file given grammar (e.g. LALR, LR, and LL algorithms).
 Select algorithms from research and provide examples of why it is "better" than the others. - Develop a design pattern for how the macro-based refactoring tool will work.
-Provide a Hello world example of the refactoring in action. (not code just a written example) - Create requirements documents for both the GUI tool and parser generator. - Create a design document for both the GUI tool and parser generator. - Create a test document for the parser.
+Provide a "Hello world" example of the refactoring in action. (not code just a written example) - Create requirements documents for both the GUI tool and parser generator. - Create a design document for both the GUI tool and parser generator. - Create a test document for the parser.